mirinio/contract-clause-tracker/README.md

 - Change code structure to use some layering. move business logic out of the main.py into serivces or handlers.
 - Since the files might be pretty big, I would use Websockets and some queueing mechanism in order to not block the user on the upload.
 - Run multiple backend containers behind a load balancer.
 - Store uploaded files in a storage and save only metadata like path, name, uploadTime etc. to DB.
+- add tests
 - AI features:
   - Auto suggestions for clause types
   - Risk Scoring